« Memories of Garner and Concan State Parks | Main | Pampered Pooches and Coddled Cats »

 • AD - Kaleidoscope of Ryan

 My sense of personal fulfillment seems to be somewhat dependent on having a creative project in progress.
 My projects seldom conform to anything seen in hobby shops or magazines.
 They are, however, creative, and they are all mine!
-Double click on this title if you are interested in viewing my particular brand of creativity.
-Once inside the album, double click on any thumbnail to see an enlarged image and read about the project.
+Double click on this title to open.
+Inside, double click on any thumbnail to see an enlarged image and read about the project.
 (Then - as always - send me your stuff so I can create a project photo album on the blog for YOU!)

 • 01 - Ken Corey on the "Boardwalk" in Macedonia

-Until recently, Ken Corey and his wife Carole were residing in the beautiful city of Skopje, Macedonia while Ken managed a building project (see more on this project in photo # 6).
+Ken Corey and his wife Carole spent a few years in the beautiful city of Skopje, Macedonia while Ken managed a building project.
 Let's view this part of the world through their eyes and experiences!
 To open this album, click on the title or the photo.
-Once inside, be sure to click on thumbnails to view larger images.
-See Ken and Carole's Thanksgiving greeting and his account of their Thanksgiving gathering in the comment section under "Current Events".
+Once inside, be sure to click on thumbnails to view larger images and read narrative.

 Paul Schrader's Gorilla Trek, July 2007